Here are the titles that have been included so far:

 Habit 2: Begin with the end in mind – It doesn’t matter how far up a ladder you climb or how fast you get there if it is leaning on the wrong wall.
 So take time to reflect and dream, be imaginative, and visualise who you would like to be and what you really want.
 Then determine how each moment or task can take you in your desired direction towards your eventual destination, and be proactive in making it happen.

-Habit 3: Put first things first – To ensure a good balance with things, we need to be able to prioritise between things that are essential, things that could be useful or fun, but aren’t essential, and things that we don’t want in our lives.
-It is then important to organise and manage time according to these priorities so that more of our time is spent towards things that we define as having the most worth.
+Habit 3: Put first things first – To ensure a right balance with things, we need to be able to prioritise between things that are essential, things that could be useful or fun, but aren’t crucial, and things that we don’t want in our lives.
+It is then necessary to organise and manage time according to these priorities so that more of our time is spent towards things that we define as having the most worth.
 By doing this, we won’t over-extend ourselves or burn out.

 Habit 4: Think win-win – Thinking in a win-win way involves having integrity, maturity and an abundance mentality.
 It is about approaching scenarios in a co-operative rather than a competitive way, and looking for strategies and solutions that can be mutually satisfying and beneficial for all parties involved.
 It is about being courageous and considerate, empathetic and confident, and realising that we will probably get further ahead in life by working together rather than against everyone else.